blurpy/transistor-tester/README.md

 * Changed `FREQ` to 16 because of my change from 8 to 16MHz crystal.

+##### Tip for unmodified AY-AT

+If you just want to build a new firmware, and don't care for any of the hardware modifications described here you can follow the configuration examples with the following exceptions:

+* Enable `HW_REF25`
+* Keep `FREQ` set to 8

+This will give you a firmware that runs on a "stock" GM328 AY-AT from Banggood.

 ### Building

 In addition to the build tools that was already installed, I had to add the following packages (in openSUSE):